 The ONAP architecture consists of a design time and run time functions, as well as functions for managing ONAP itself.

-Figure 2 below, provides a simplified functional view of the architecture, which highlights the role of a few key components:
+The figure below provides a simplified functional view of the architecture, which highlights the role of a few key components:

-- External API provides northbound interoperability for the ONAP Platform.
+External API provides northbound interoperability for the ONAP Platform.

-- OOM provides the ability to manage cloud-native installation and deployments to Kubernetes-managed cloud environments.
+OOM provides the ability to manage cloud-native installation and deployments to Kubernetes-managed cloud environments.

-- ONAP Shared Services provides shared capabilities for ONAP modules.
+ONAP Shared Services provides shared capabilities for ONAP modules.
 The ONAP Optimization Framework (OOF) provides a declarative, policy-driven approach for creating and running optimization applications like Homing/Placement, and Change Management Scheduling Optimization.
-Logging provides centralized logging capabilities, Audit (POMBA) provides capabilities to understand orchestration actions.
+ONAP shared utilities provide utilities for the support of the ONAP components.